The Ukraine Impeachment Inquiry Begins A New Phase This Week: What You Need To Know

 Fiona Hill, the former top Russia specialist on the National Security Council, described a key July 10 meeting at the White House in her deposition with House investigators.

 Ukrainian officials at that conference pressed for a Zelenskiy meeting with Trump.
-Then-National Security Adviser John Bolton wouldn't commit, per Hill.
+Then-national security adviser John Bolton wouldn't commit, per Hill.
 But Sondland said he already had arranged a meeting with acting White House chief of staff Mick Mulvaney — if the Ukrainians agreed to investigations.

 Bolton ended the meeting, Hill said, and she also described him declaring he wanted no part of any "drug deal" involving political investigations.